Co-Lab-You-Belong-in-Tech/SaraBot/README.md

 # SaraBot

-Slack Bot is Here to Help Remote Workers Connect on a Personal Level.
+SaraBot is a Slack Bot Created to Help Remote Workers Connect on a Personal Level.